stephen-bunn/torvend/docs/source/usage.rst

 .. code-block:: python

-   from torvend.client import Client
+   from torvend.client import TorvendClient

-   my_client = Client()
+   my_client = TorvendClient()

 .. note:: The only subpackage exposed by the :mod:`torvend` package is the command line package ``cli``.
-   This means that you will have to specify the fully qualified name to import the :class:`~torvend.client.Client` object.
+   This means that you will have to specify the fully qualified name to import the :class:`~torvend.client.TorvendClient` object.

    .. code-block:: python

       # INCORRECT
       import torvend
-      my_client = torvend.client.Client()
+      my_client = torvend.client.TorvendClient()

       # CORRECT
       import torvend.client
-      my_client = torvend.client.Client()
+      my_client = torvend.client.TorvendClient()

       # CORRECT
-      from torvend.client import Client
+      from torvend.client import TorvendClient
-      my_client = Client()
+      my_client = TorvendClient()

 .. _usage-advanced-initialization:

 Advanced Initialization
 '''''''''''''''''''''''
-There are serveral available options that can be specified when initializing a new :class:`~torvend.client.Client`.
+There are serveral available options that can be specified when initializing a new :class:`~torvend.client.TorvendClient`.

 .. _usage-specifying-spiders: